305 Raitt, Box 353410

 Graduate Program Coordinator

-Principal areas of study are biochemical and molecular nutrition, community or public health nutrition, food safety, nutrition and chronic disease, and clinical nutrition. .
-Members of the core faculty represent the School of Public Health, the Fred Hutchinson Cancer Research Center, and the UW Medical Center.
-The program also draws on a larger group of affiliate faculty from the College of Arts and Sciences, Schools of Medicine and Nursing, other units on campus, and from affiliated institutions in the Seattle area.
+Principal areas of study are biochemical and molecular nutrition, community or public health nutrition, food safety, nutrition and chronic disease, and clinical nutrition.
+Members of the core faculty represent the School of Public Health, the Fred Hutchinson Cancer Research Center, and the School of Medicine.
+The program also draws on a larger group of affiliate and clinical faculty from the College of Arts and Sciences, Schools of Medicine and Nursing, other units on campus, and from affiliated institutions in the Seattle area.

 Students may apply to the graduate degree program after completing a bachelor's or a master's degree.
 Prerequisite coursework in nutrition, chemistry, biochemistry, and human physiology is required.
-Students who wish to supplement their degree program with the Academy of Nutrition and Dietetics (formerly the American Dietetic Association)-accredited GCPD must also complete prerequisite coursework in microbiology, psychology, and food science prior to admission.
-Students who have completed a didactic program in dietetics and have a verification statement may apply to the graduate program and the practice experience portion of the GCPD.
+Students who wish to supplement their degree program with the Academy of Nutrition and Dietetics -accredited GCPD must also complete prerequisite coursework in microbiology, psychology, food science, and English.
+Students who have completed a didactic program in dietetics may apply to the graduate program and the GCPD.